FAQ

 There is a needs-based private scholarship opportunity offered by the Sheri Eckert Foundation.
 APL is not affiliated with the foundation, but you can find more information about their scholarship at www.sherieckert.org

-Thinking about how you can build a practice is part of the course work, but it will absolutely require some hustle and some creativity while we learn what the demand for these services will be.
+Thinking about how you can build a practice is part of the course work, but it absolutely requires dedication, time, and some creativity in order to establish yourself within the market of existing facilitators.

 • Currently, passing an approved course does not expire.
 Meaning, once you pass your course, there is no time limit on the validity of your course work.
 You can apply for a license and pay for it when you’re ready.